PaulCaruana/react-hooks-global-reducer-server/README.md

 to username.
 If updating a username that already exists, the application will throw an error.

+## Tailoring

+ - If you want to change the number of generated users, open "generateData.js" and change the default users from 20
+ - If you to simulate load time, open package.json, go to "start:server" line and change the --delay=0 to adjust the delay in milli-seconds.

 ## Prerequisites

 Please ensure that the latest version of NPM and NodeJs are installed

 ## Installing

 ```
 yarn
 ```

- ## Tailoring

- - If you want to change the number of generated users open "generateData.js" and default users from 20
- - If you to simulate load time open package.json, go to "start:server" and change the --delay=0 to adjust the delay in milli-seconds.

 ## Run application